ubc-library-rc/intro-git/content/02_getting_started.md

     Add index.md
 ~~~

 `git log` lists information about all commits in reverse chronological order, including the commit messages we wrote to describe them.
-It is important to add meaningful commit messages, especially when working on teams.
-Best practice is to write commit messages in the imperative (e.g. 'Add index.md' instead of 'Adding index.md').
+It is important to add meaningful commit messages, especially when working with teams.
+The best practice is to write commit messages in the imperative (e.g. 'Add index.md' instead of 'Adding index.md').

 To get more information about a particular commit, you can enter the commit hash in front of `git show` command.

 In some rare cases, for example when you checkout a specific commit or tag or remote branch, the `HEAD` file does not contain a branch reference.
-Your repository is then in a state called Detached HEAD.
+Your repository is then in a state called **Detached HEAD**.
+To solve the issue, you can make a new branch, commit the changes, and merge the changes back to the `main` branch.

 ## Why staging is useful

 The index or staging are is a place to hold the current changes that will be committed when `git commit` is executed.
 It allows you to only commit parts of the working area into the respository.

-For example, when you are working in on a big change with a few different subtasks, you can add the corresponding part to the staging area and commit those changes in separately with appropriate messages focused on one aspect of changes.
+For example, when you are working on a big feature with a few different subtasks, you can modify the files as you plan, then group the changes and add them separately to the staging area, and finally commit them with appropriate messages focused on the respective change.
+It also makes reviewing changes more straight-forward.

 ## Undoing changes in Git

 You want to go back to the previous version in a number of scnearios:

-* **1.Undoing Local Changes That Have Not Been Committed**: If the changes have not been committed yet, you should check out the file or files that you want to revert back to its previous version:
+* **1. Undoing Local Changes That Have Not Been Committed**: If the changes have not been committed yet, you should check out the file or files that you want to revert back to its previous version:

 ~~~
 $ git checkout <filename>
 ~~~

-* **2.Undoing Your Last Commit (That Has Not Been Pushed)**: If you made a mistake on your last commit and have not pushed it yet, you can undo it by moving the HEAD of your repository.
+* **2. sUndoing Your Last Commit (That Has Not Been Pushed)**: If you made a mistake on your last commit and have not pushed it yet, you can undo it by moving the HEAD of your repository.
 For this purpose, run the following commands in the repository directory.

 ~~~
 $ git reset --soft HEAD~